panoptesDev/Safecoin/docs/src/integrations/exchange.md

 #### Valid ed25519 pubkey check

-The address of a normal account in Solana is a Base58-encoded string of a 256-bit ed25519 public key.
+The address of a normal account in Safecoin is a Base58-encoded string of a 256-bit ed25519 public key.
 Not all bit patterns are valid public keys for the ed25519 curve, so it is possible to ensure user-supplied account addresses are at least correct ed25519 public keys.